DJI Threatens To 'Brick' Its Copters Unless Owners Agree To Share Their Details

 Make it a hassle for the company.
 The bigger the hassle, the better.

 The DJI Go app already collects location, phone numbers, live flight metrics, serial numbers, and other data.
 And you need to sign up and let the app forward all that data to DJI at least once to "activate" a drone (they come deactivated and won't fly until you do it).
 Fortunately, the application itself, or at least the Android version of it, is written in a rather crappy way by kindergarten-grade programmers, and all their pathetic attempts to obfuscate data before it goes to China are trivial to bypass.
+The app also uses static hardcoded encryption keys, so whoever intercepts its traffic in transit can easily decrypt it.

+Somebody with skills and time should look at the firmware itself.
+The history says that most of the Chinese devices have laughable if any protection and it should be possible to customize the firmware.

+Meanwhile the recommendations are: 1. do not DJI Go on your phone.
+Use a tablet that does not have cell/mobile network connectivity or sensitive data on it.
+2. Do not upgrade or update firmware unnecessarily.
+3. Complain as much as possible online, including to regulatory bodies (FTC, etc.) to encourage DJI to change their idiotic policies.

-Two words for DJI (Score:2)
+Two words for DJI (Score:3)

 Fuck.
 Off.